An SMT Solver for Software Verification

 Releases

-Alt-Ergo is released either under OCamlPro Non-Commercial License (alt-ergo on Opam), either under an Open-Source License with a delay of one or two years (alt-ergo-free on Opam).
+Alt-Ergo is released either under OCamlPro Non-Commercial License (alt-ergo on Opam), either under an Open-Source License with a few years' delay (alt-ergo-free on Opam).

 Latest Release